arssivka/naomech/README.md

   This project is under BSD license.
 See [license][lic] file for details.

 ### Note
   Project is still under development.
 A lot of fixes and changes can be done at any time.
+Maybe the new project can appear here O_o (doubtful, but still...)

 [aldbr]: <https://community.aldebaran.com/en/resources/software/>
 [rep]: <https://github.com/arssivka/naomech>